 U.S. Assistance to Bosnia and Herzegovina

 U.S. Government assistance to Bosnia and Herzegovina aims to fully anchor the country in European and Western institutions, strengthen multi-ethnic democratic institutions and civil society, support strong state-level judiciary and law enforcement sectors, bolster free and independent journalism, counter corruption, support civic education, promote a multi-ethnic and pluralistic society, and increase prosperity and attractiveness to foreign investors.
 The United States has provided over $2 billion in assistance since 1992; FY 2020 assistance to Bosnia and Herzegovina totals approximately $50 million, including bilateral, regional, and COVID Supplemental funding.

 Bilateral Economic Relations

 Bosnia and Herzegovina is a transitional economy that is pursuing membership in the European Union and the World Trade Organization.
 More than 50 U.S. and U.S.-affiliated companies have established a full-time presence in the country.
-In 2018, the United States exported over $380 million in goods to Bosnia and Herzegovina, while goods imports from Bosnia and Herzegovina totaled over $98 million.
+In 2020, the United States exported $21.6 million in goods to Bosnia and Herzegovina, while goods imports from Bosnia and Herzegovina totaled over $98 million.

 Bosnia and Herzegovina’s Membership in International Organizations

-Bosnia and Herzegovina and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, and World Bank.
+Bosnia and Herzegovina and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, and the World Bank.
 Bosnia and Herzegovina is also an observer to the World Trade Organization and the Organization of American States and has been a participant in the North Atlantic Treaty Organization’s Partnership for Peace program since 2006.

 Principal Embassy officials are listed in the Department’s Key Officers List.